 There is a 10-minute break after each exam period.
 If there are minor disruptions during the exam period, up to five minutes of this time can be used as make-up for the candidate.
 Examiners can also use break time to finish scoring and make notes on previous candidates.
-There will be a lunch break between sessions on each exam day.
+There will be a lunch break between exam periods four and five on each exam day.